opnsense/docs/source/manual/how-tos/nginx_ip_acl.rst

 IP based ACLs can be externally used to allow access (whitelist strategy) to a specific web service only by customers so you can easily get rid of most of the malicious traffic to the application server.
-This also has some downsides like the site is probably not visible to search engines and will not be indexed.
+This also has some downsides: For example, the site will probably not be visible to search engines and will therefore not be indexed.
-On the other hand you can also blacklist (blacklist strategy) some bot IPs, some bulletproof_ hosting ranges.
+On the other hand you can also blacklist (blacklist strategy) some bot IPs and some bulletproof_ hosting ranges.

 .. _bulletproof: https://en.wikipedia.org/wiki/Bulletproof_hosting